 Botswana agate is considered quite beautiful amongst peers, and much of the reasoning behind that is based on the gemstone’s physical aspects.

-The origin of the stone is key in fully understanding and appreciating its unrivaled beauty.
-Nearly 200 million years ago, active volcanoes in what is now known as Botswana erupted, swathing the landscape in boiling hot lava.
+The origin of the stone is key to fully understanding and appreciating its unrivaled beauty.
+Nearly 200 million years ago, active volcanoes in what is now known as Botswana erupted, swathing the landscape in boiling-hot lava.
 The lava flow wasn’t fast, however, and with time, it began layering over itself.
 Layer after layer, the pressure and weight increased, causing openings in the lava beneath that had already cooled.

 There’s a separate discussion to be had about Botswana agate, one that lies outside the realm of the silica and quartz layers it’s composed of.
 It’s time to talk about the stone’s metaphysical properties – and they are legion, so strap in.

-In a modern context, Botswana agate is just protective in different ways: keeping away spiders, nullifying stress and bad dreams, ensuring safety during travel (preventing traffic accidents, for example), and guarding the home from fire.
+In a modern context, Botswana agate is protective in different ways: keeping away spiders, nullifying stress and bad dreams, ensuring safety during travel (preventing traffic accidents, for example), and guarding the home against fire.
 That protection can extend directly to health, as well – physical and mental.
-In terms of the body, a few of the things Botswana agate is capable of include keeping skin smooth and healthy, reducing risk of cardiovascular issues, and preventing sleepwalking.
+In terms of the body, a few of the things it is capable of include keeping skin smooth and healthy, reducing the risk of cardiovascular issues, and preventing sleepwalking.
 When it comes to the mind, Botswana agate is especially prevalent in helping with depression or dangerous thought patterns, making it beneficial during times of stress or grieving.

 With as many colors as the stone boasts, it’s only natural that the selection of Botswana agate jewelry is one of the most diverse on the market.
 Necklaces, rings, and bracelets are particularly popular.

 It goes without saying that there are more kinds of Botswana agate jewelry than just necklaces, rings, and bracelets.
 Some even choose to purchase the stone itself, rather than as jewelry.
-In all its available forms, however, Botswana agate is a lovely gemstone to own.
+In all its available forms, however, it is a lovely gemstone to own.

-Agates are found in a multitude of locations around the globe under a number of names, from the Coldwater agates of Lake Michigan to the cyclops agate of Mexico.
+Agates are found in a multitude of locations around the globe under a number of names, from the Coldwater agates of Lake Michigan to the Cyclops agates of Mexico.
 As briefly mentioned earlier, Botswana agate in particular is found in the nominal country.